 Are Wightlink Ferries Pet friendly?

-You can take your dog free of charge on the Wightlink ferry.
-Dogs are welcome on the sun deck and also deck four which is more sheltered.
+Dogs are welcome on the Wightlink Ferry and can travel free of charge..
+Dogs are permitted to travel on the sun deck and also deck four which is more sheltered.
 If you are wishing to avoid travelling alongside dogs on board, then I suggest the lower decks.

 There aren’t many rules surrounding travelling with dogs on Wightlink ferries.
 Dogs must be kept on leads at all times and they are not allowed on the seats.
 If your dog has an accident, then it’s the responsibility of the owner to clean it up.
 These are all standard rules that I would expect to see.